Old-Growth Forest Hike

 Directions: Continue on the trail for 0.06 miles, about 100 yards.

 This young forest is an example of a secondary, early successional forest that is in the beginning stages of development.
 Succession is the process by which vegetation communities change in species composition and structure through time as the ecosystem matures.
 This forest is considered even-aged, where all of the trees began growing at the same time after mowing stopped.
-Old-growth forests are late-successional and uneven-aged, where trees naturally grow to their upper age limits and larger overstory trees are of numerous ages.
-The uneven-age of older forests is evidence that the trees didn’t all establish after a large disturbance that cleared the entire area, but from numerous smaller events that created small gaps in the canopy and allowed for new growth to establish.
+Old-growth forests are late-successional and uneven-aged, where trees naturally grow to their upper age limits and numerous canopy layers and ages of trees can be found.
+The uneven-age of older forests is evidence that the trees didn’t all establish after a large human disturbance that cleared the entire area.
+Instead, numerous smaller events such as infrequent windstorms create gaps in the canopy and allow for new growth to establish once sunlight reaches the forest floor.

 Four young women, four young men, and an older man posing and smiling in front of a large tree in a forest